Vikas-Sajwan/Monday_Coffee_Sales_Analysis-SQL/README.md

 If you'd like to contribute:

-1.Fork the repository
+1. Fork the repository

       Make a personal copy of the reposetory.

-2.Create a new branch for your feature or fix
+2. Create a new branch for your feature or fix

       Start working on your changes in a separate branch fore better tracking.

-3.Make your changes
+3. Make your changes

       Update the code, fix bugs or add new features.

-4.Commit and push your changes
+4. Commit and push your changes

       Make sure to include clear commit message explaining what have you done.

-5.Submit a pull request (PR)
+5. Submit a pull request (PR)

       Once you're ready, open a PR for review.

 Done!
 That's it_thanks for contributing!
 We will review your PR as soon as possible.